 I still think good training matters; for those who are trying to learn, it can help with getting unstuck.

 But I also look back on my history of finding allies in unexpected place.
 I now realize that there are straight people who decide to google unfamiliar words instead of asking queer people to explain over and over the difference between sexual orientation and gender identity.
-There are cis people who don’t really understand non-binary identity, but they know meanness and violence when they see it and are perfectly capable of saying “That’s not ok” even if they’re not completely sure how the gender unicorn works.
+There are cisgender people who don’t really understand non-binary identity, but they know meanness and violence when they see it and are perfectly capable of saying “That’s not ok” even if they’re not completely sure how the gender unicorn works.
+Training might make them better at it, but people who want to take a stand are quite capable of doing so, and they sometimes do.

 Discriminatory Systems are Harmful Even With Good People and Good Training

-Now I think that even if all the people were kind, some systems cause harm anyway.
+Now I think that people will change their minds only after the system around them changes.
+And, even if all the people were kind, the rules by which we play cause harm anyway.
 That’s what systemic oppression means to me.

 For example, I’ve worked in a place where the majority of staff genuinely believe they are committed to equality.
 There are equity policies and offices and managers.
 Yet when I was stalked and threatened by a coworker, it took a full year for my supervisors to take action.
 They told me how sad they were that it had happened; they referred me to the employee assistance program’s counselling services.
 But they did not do anything to keep me safe or hold that coworker accountable, until I got lawyers involved.
 They genuinely believed that following the policies, and telling me how very much they support me and are against homophobia, was enough.